Chronic Care Management in Pennsylvania.

 CCM billing in Pennsylvania.

 CCM uses federally standardized CPT codes with uniform reimbursement across Pennsylvania.
-PA Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+PA Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 CCM services, first 20 min of clinical staff time per month